-The Portfolio may be appropriate for you if you are investing for goals several years away and are comfortable with stock market risks.
-The Portfolio would not be appropriate for you if you are investing for short-term goals, or are mainly seeking current income.
+The Portfolio may be appropriate for you if you are investing for goals several years away and are comfortable with the risks of investing in foreign securities.
+The Portfolio would not be appropriate for you if you are investing for short- term goals, or are mainly seeking current income.